What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

 | Everest | Asia | 8,849m | $52,000 | $92,000 |

-There are two competing definitions of the Seven Summits: the Bass list (Kosciuszko for Australia/Oceania) and the Messner list (Carstensz Pyramid for Oceania).
-Most modern climbers chasing the title climb both, hedging the bet — adding roughly $24,000 to the total.
-We’ve included both in the table and the per-peak breakdowns below.
-If you’re committed to only one, climb Carstensz; it’s the harder, more legitimate “Oceania” peak in most mountaineering circles, and the Bass list is increasingly seen as a footnote.
+The “which seven?rdquo; debate, briefly.
+There are two competing definitions of the Seven Summits.
+Generally, the Bass list uses Kosciuszko for Australia/Oceania, while the Messner list uses Carstensz Pyramid for Oceania.
+Specifically, most modern climbers chasing the title climb both, hedging the bet — adding roughly $24,000 to the total.
+Notably, the table above includes both, and per-peak breakdowns below cover each.
+If you’re committed to only one, climb Carstensz.
+It’s the harder, more legitimate “Oceania” peak in most mountaineering circles, and the Bass list is increasingly seen as a footnote.

-Kilimanjaro is the most accessible Seven Summit by every measure: no climbing skills required, no expedition logistics, and a strong global guiding industry that ranges from $1,800 ultra-budget operators (avoid these) to $8,500+ premium operators.
-The mid-tier scenario below assumes a KPAP-member operator running an 8-day Lemosho route — the highest-success-rate combination for first-time climbers — flying in and out of Kilimanjaro International Airport (JRO).
+Kilimanjaro is the most accessible Seven Summit by every measure: no climbing skills required, no expedition logistics, and a strong global guiding industry.
+Generally, prices range from $1,800 ultra-budget operators (avoid these) to $8,500+ premium operators.
+Specifically, the mid-tier scenario below assumes a KPAP-member operator running an 8-day Lemosho route.
+That combination has the highest success rate for first-time climbers, with flights in and out of Kilimanjaro International Airport (JRO).

 |---|---|